-BEFORE YOU GO TO SITE: Adding certain information about each stratum to the relevant 'Stratum Summary Sheet' will update all the 'Plot Sheets' for the information that's the same across the stratum (see the WCC Year 5 Monitoring Report).
+BEFORE YOU GO TO SITE: Adding certain information about each stratum to the relevant 'Stratum Summary Sheet' will update all the 'Plot Sheets' for the information that is the same across the stratum (see the WCC Year 5 Monitoring Report).
 It will also pre-populate the likely species list that you will be monitoring at each plot.

-5.1 Assessing Stocking Density
+6.1 Stocking density

 - 1. Within each sample plot, count and record the number of both live and dead seedlings/saplings of each species. - 2.
 Note the number of live trees damaged. - 3.
 Specify the main reasons for damaged or dead trees in the plot.
-Eg due to: Deer Browsing, Deer fraying, Sheep/Goat browsing, Vole, Rabbit, Weevil or other pest damage, Human or other damage or disease.
+E.g. due to: Deer Browsing, Deer fraying, Sheep/Goat browsing, Vole, Rabbit, Weevil or other pest damage, Human or other damage or disease.